Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 Candidates optimize resumes for systems that barely acknowledge them.
 Recruiters search indexes that flatten work into terms.
 Hiring managers clarify requirements after screening has already happened.
 Companies leave stale postings online and call the resulting mess a talent market.

-Eventually, the truth may emerge.

-The role was paused.
-The range was wrong.
-The requirement was different.
-The manager wanted someone else.
-The posting was stale.
-The candidate was qualified for a job that only existed in the cache.

-By then, the damage is already done.

-Eventual consistency leaves people waiting too long for convergence.
+Eventually, the truth may emerge: the role was paused, the range was wrong, the requirement was different, the manager wanted someone else, the posting was stale, or the candidate was qualified for a job that existed only in the cache.
+By then, the damage is already done because eventual consistency has left people waiting too long for convergence.